EmielZuurbier/AudioModuleJS/Readme.md

   });

   player.play({
-    destination: effect // Push the destination through the effect and to the speakers });
+    destination: effect.source // Push the destination through the effect and to the speakers });
 }
 ```